13city/Lowtide/README.md

 }
 ```

-Activate Lowtide with your bespoke config:
+Activate Lowtide with your tailored configuration:

 ```bash
 ./Lowtide -useConfig